TurnipXenon/turnip-react/README.md

 ## Notes

 - generate OpenAPI using typescript-axios
     - should be in src/lib/openapi
+- Change of approach, I'll keep my job posting server offline, and only post the results later

+## TODO

+- Add job events
+- Add ability to update job events
+- Add ability to delete job events